 - must be addressed to Mr. Sebastian Panciuk, Co-operative Education, MacEwan School of Business.

-Students will be charged a fee for each co-op term.
+Students will be charged a fee of $462 for each co-op course.

 Additional core course requirements